dragonhamilton/synapse-tech-assessment/README.md

 ## Assumptions, limitations, and future improvements

-- Input formats supported: plain text and JSON with a top-level "data" string.
+- Input formats supported: plain text, and JSON with a top-level "data" string.
-- Key naming: output uses "ordering physician" as the provider key for consistency across tests and extractors.
 - Defaults: unspecified fields default to "Unknown" (or sensible defaults like "standard"/"none" for CPAP mask/add-ons).
-- API POST: The example endpoint is not real; the HTTP POST is left commented to prevent accidental external calls.
-Consider enabling POST behind a flag or environment variable (e.g., SEND_ORDERS=true).
-- Configuration: File path and API endpoint are currently hard-coded; these could be made configurable via command-line args or environment variables.
-- Cleanup opportunities: unify constant naming (e.g., rename PROP_ORDERING_PROVIDER to PROP_ORDERING_PHYSICIAN in the base), remove dead code (legacy parsing helper in the base), and normalize unknown casing across outputs.
+- API POST:
+- Configuration: All configuration is in appsettings.json.
+That includes:
+   The API endpoint
+   The note folder and file name
+   A flag that to enable/disable sending to API in case the endpoint is not ready.
+- New devices can be added by adding a new OrderExtractor classes, and adding them to the OrderExtractorManagver constructor
+- AI parsing can be implemented in the NoteParser class